lanekatris/monorepo/software/js/packages/lanekatriscom/blog/2022-10/2022-10-09-pulumi-event-bridge-lambda-sns.md

 # Windows Service Notes
 If you use environment variables, be sure to set at the SYSTEM level.
 This matters based on what user your service runs as.

+Unless something breaks, (Event Viewer helps there) you need to view logs somewhere to know what your background app is doing: https://github.com/serilog/serilog-sinks-file

 # Issues

 I knew I was going to have problems with putting everything in a monorepo.
 So I created everything and when I go to deploy via pulumi from within nx.dev